UKCloud/documentation/articles/portal/ptl-how-use-my-calls.md

 ---
-title: How to use My Calls in the UKCloud Portal | UKCloud Ltd
+title: How to use My Calls to raise and monitor support tickets | UKCloud Ltd
-description: Provides an overview of the My Calls area of the UKCloud Portal
+description: Provides an overview of the functionality provided by My Calls
 services: portal
 author: Sue Highmoor
 reviewer: cholford
-lastreviewed: 01/08/2019
+lastreviewed: 12/12/2019

 toc_rootlink: How To
 toc_sub1:
 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Use My Calls in the UKCloud Portal
+toc_title: Use My Calls to raise and monitor support tickets
 toc_fullpath: How To/ptl-how-use-my-calls.md
 toc_mdlink: ptl-how-use-my-calls.md
 ---

-# How to use My Calls in the UKCloud Portal
+# How to use My Calls to raise and monitor support tickets

 ## Overview

-The *My Calls* area of the UKCloud Portal is a one‑stop place to raise new support tickets (incidents and requests) with UKCloud and monitor existing tickets.
+My Calls is a one‑stop place, accessed via the UKCloud Portal, to raise new support tickets (incidents and requests) with UKCloud and monitor existing tickets.

-*My Calls* covers the ITIL standards of:
+My Calls covers the ITIL standards of:

 - Raising faults and outages (incidents)